vitaliy-kybenko/test_project/README.md

 # test_project 1
-Test project for Python learning
+Test project for Python+Selenium learning

 Some info